-We aim to feature articles from a range of authors and contributors, to provide a breadth of perspectives and feature new information as it comes to light.
+We aim to feature articles from a range of authors and contributors, to provide a breadth of perspectives and feature new information and research as it comes to light.

 Why submit an article?